 - Keep the chicken 24-30 inches above the fire.
 This will allow heat and smoke to cook the meat, while keeping the flames from burning your chicken.

-- This is an active cooking method, meaning you can’t leave your chicken unattended.
-You’ll need to keep the fire at a consistent heat level by stoking and adding fuel as needed.
+- This is an active cooking method, which means you can’t leave your chicken unattended.
+The fire needs to be kept at a consistent heat level by stoking and adding fuel as needed.

 - Wind conditions can affect campfire rotisserie chicken.
 Try to cook on a calm day when the wind won’t reduce the heat reaching the chicken.